-During FY 2020, the Office reviewed its email records management practices.
-Consistent with the rules set out by PTR and the National Archives and Records Administration (NARA).
-Microsoft Outlook email inboxes with email records were inventoried.
+During FY 2021, the Office reviewed its email records management practices.
+Consistent with the rules set out by PTR and the National Archives and Records Administration (NARA), Microsoft Outlook email inboxes with email records were inventoried.
 The Office's staff and contractors treated email messages created or received during official business with due regard for records management policies.
 The C^2 approach (Clean x Categorize) was developed to guide the Office's email management practices.

-In FY 2021, Treasury's Office of the Chief Information Officer (OCIO) is integrating technologies, part of which includes an update of MS Office suite to MS Office 365.
-In the future, Capstone email retentions will be added to MS Outlook which will include automatic records retention/disposition dates.
+In FY 2021, Treasury's Office of the Chief Information Officer (OCIO) integrated technologies, part of which includes an update of MS Office suite to MS Office 365.
+Capstone email retention was added to MS Outlook which includes automatic records retention/disposition dates.
 The Office is in ongoing discussion with OCIO and PTR to find the best approach to continue managing email records.
 The Office is committed to ensuring safe preservation of all emails determined to be Federal records.